 "Cooperative Empirical Failure Avoidance for Multithreaded Programs", ASPLOS 2013.

-"Neural Acceleration for General-Purpose Approximate Programs", MICRO 2012 (Selected as IEEE Micro Top Picks).
+"Neural Acceleration for General-Purpose Approximate Programs", MICRO 2012 (Selected as IEEE Micro Top Picks and CACM Research Highlights).

 "EnerJ: Approximate Data Types for Safe and General Low-Power Computation", PLDI 2011.

 "DMP: Deterministic Shared Memory Multiprocessing", ASPLOS 2009.
 (Selected for the IEEE Micro Top Picks 2009).

 We have released: Grappa runtime system for large-scale irregular applications (e.g., graph analytics), approxbench.org, and ACCEPT, a set of tools and benchmarks for approximate computing research, and TVM/VTA, an end-to-end HW/SW system for deep learning acceleration.

 Take a look at the collectively written white-paper on 21st Century computer architecture research, and a vision for the next 15 years of architecture research.